hideyukiinada/transfer-learning/readme.md

 1. Add operations to calculate accuracy by comparing predictions and ground-truth and taking the mean (add_evaluation_step())
 1. Consolidate stats that you want to show in TensorBoard and direct the stats log output to the file system by instantiating FileWriter objects
 1. Instantiate tf.train.Saver to prepare for saving weights during training
-1. Train by repeat the following steps
+1. Train by repeating the following steps:
     1. If data augmentation is specified, read each image file from the file system, apply data augmentation, feed forward to the bottleneck layer (get_random_distorted_bottlenecks())
     2. If not, read the cached bottleneck layer values for each image from the file system (get_random_cached_bottlenecks)
     3. Feed the bottleneck values and the ground-truth to the graph and optimize by using gradienct descent as defined in add_final_retrain_ops